Cyberbullying: What is it and how to stop it

 Anyone can become a victim of cyberbullying.

 We know that it can be hard to report someone.
-But, it’s never OK to bully anyone and everyone deserves to feel safe online.
+But, it’s never OK to bully anyone.

 Reporting content to Facebook or Instagram can help us better keep you safe on our platforms.
 Bullying and harassment are highly personal by nature, so in many instances, we need a person to report this behavior to us before we can identify or remove it.